-Families need realistic, actionable information with which they can make a wide range of decisions over the lifespan of their loved one with intellectual and developmental disabilities (ID/DD).
-This is the mission of The Arc of Northern Virginia’s Transition POINTS program (Providing Opportunities, Information, Networking and Transition Support).
+Families need realistic, actionable information with which they can make a wide range of decisions as their child grows up.
+Providing this information is the mission of The Arc of Northern Virginia’s Transition POINTS program (Providing Opportunities, Information, Networking and Transition Support).
 Transition POINTS focuses on six key decision points in the lifetime of an individual with an intellectual disability:

 • Receiving a diagnosis and entering an early intervention program